Connect Your Security Tools to Simplify Endpoint Security Management

 2. Baseline Enforcement Becomes Continuous

-You spend less time “checking” and more time improving what’s enforced, because the baseline stays monitored and consistent over time—supporting reliable data protection across endpoints.
+Teams spend less time verifying and more time improving enforced baselines because monitoring and consistency remain automatic—supporting reliable data protection across all endpoints.

 3. Investigations Get Faster

-You’re not piecing together device, identity, and endpoint security state from multiple sources to understand what’s happening.
+Teams avoid piecing together device, identity, and endpoint security states from multiple sources to understand situations.

 4. Audits and Security Questionnaires Become Evidence Retrieval

-Proof is easier to pull because the current state is already organized, rather than scattered across tools and screenshots.
+Proof becomes easily retrievable because current state remains organized rather than scattered across tools and screenshots.

 How Zip Helps (Without Replacing Your Tools)